kganesh-tech/AuthForge/README.md

 -Connected the frontend to the backend.
 -Dynamically displayed the current projects name and project ID.
 -Debugged the API response structure and learned how nested JSON data is accessed.
+## DAY-20:
+-Create dedicated api-key-generated.html.
+-Redirect to the result page after successful generation -Display the original API key once.
+-the Original API key is stored in the database in the form of the hashed.
+-After the successful storage of the details the backend sends the res message of the "api key generated successfully".

  ## Upcoming Features: